-Table of Contents Exchange Rate Information
+Exchange Rate Information

 Our business is primarily conducted in China and substantially all of our revenues are denominated in RMB.
-This annual contains translations of RMB amounts into U.S. dollars at specific rates solely for the convenience of the reader.
-Unless otherwise noted, all translations from RMB to U.S. dollars and from U.S. dollars to RMB in this annual report were made at a rate of RMB7.6516 to US\$1.00, the noon buying rate of the Federal Reserve Bank of New York on May 31, 2007.
+Prior to December 1, 2007, we reported our financial data in RMB.
+Effective December 1, 2007, we changed our reporting currency from RMB to the U.S. dollar in order to improve research analysts' and investors' ability to compare our financial results with other publicly-traded companies and to simplify our earnings release presentation.
+In order to allow for comparison to the financial results for the year ended May 31, 2008, the financial data for the years ended May 31, 2004, 2005, 2006 and 2007 have been restated to reflect US\$ as the reporting currency using the methods described in "Note 2-Significant Accounting Policies-Foreign currency translation" in the notes accompanying our financial statements which are included at the end of this annual report.
+All other translations from RMB to U.S. dollars and from U.S. dollars to RMB in this annual report, unless otherwise noted, were made at a rate of RMB6.9400 to US\$1.00, the noon buying rate of the Federal Reserve Bank of New York on May 30, 2008.
+This annual report contains translations of RMB amounts into U.S. dollars at specific rates solely for the convenience of the reader.
 We make no representation that any RMB or U.S. dollar amounts could have been, or could be, converted into U.S. dollars or RMB, as the case may be, at any particular rate, the rates stated below, or at all.
 The PRC government imposes control over its foreign currency reserves in part through direct regulation of the conversion of RMB into foreign exchange and through restrictions on foreign trade.